Account

 Self-employed individuals can deduct their landline and cell phone bills as well as the cost of internet connectivity.
 If you have a dedicated phone line for your business, you can deduct the entire amount.
 Similarly, if you have dedicated commercial space, your internet bill for that location can be deducted.
 If you do not have a dedicated business phone line or internet connection, you can still deduct a percentage based on business use.

-Another fairly common business deduction is business travel, meals, and entertainment expenses.
+Another fairly common business deduction is business travel and meals.
 You can also deduct an employee’s business travel expenses or meals, even if the employee is your spouse or child.
-For the 2023 tax year, you can deduct 50% of qualified business meals.
-In 2022, the IRS offered an enhanced meal deduction of 100% of qualified business-related meals provided by a restaurant.
+For the 2024 and 2025 tax years, you can deduct 50% of qualified business meals.

-Of course, you will need to determine which deductions apply to your specific business and situation.
-Rocket Lawyer can now match you with a tax pro to help you do just that.
+You will need to determine which deductions apply to your specific business and situation.
+Rocket Lawyer can now match you with a Tax Pro to help you do just that.

 What are some lesser-known tax deductions for small business owners?